mhaidarhanif/rewinds-legacy/README.md

 - [rewinds.dev](https://rewinds.dev) (Soon)

 You can deploy this yourself.
 Just put attention to [setup the environment variables](#environment-variables) on Vercel or any of the deployment target you choose beforehand.

+For recommended and alternative stack selections, they are mostly listed and detailed in [the Catamyst Stack](https://a.catamyst.com/stack) documentation.

 Depending on your configuration, the app might need [GraphCMS](https://graphcms.com) to serve the content for [the blog articles example](https://rewinds.mhaidarhanif.com/blog).
 Otherwise you can remove or swap the blog content source from anywhere else.